 You know a little bit of rain isn’t going to scare of a photographer, unless you are shooting instant film I suppose.
 Some of us didn’t bring rain gear *cough cough* and brought home wet shoes in a bag three days later.
 I forgot, things don’t dry quickly in the northwest.

-photo by our resident local Cherish Bryck
+photo by local BC photographer, our own Cherish Bryck

 We took turns going through portfolios, this was a time for show and tell.
 I wasn’t fully prepared for this portion of the trip so I opened my iPad and revisited some of my favorite iPhone shots which of course included the underwater photo of Ava, which lead to a recap of what happened seconds later (the long version), that ended my sharing on a tearful note.